rane-chinmayi/Real-Estate-Analysis-Price-Forecasting/README.md

 ### Data Access
 There is an ample amount of data present on the internet over real estate.
 So finding data was not a hard task, but selecting one particular source from all different sources of data took an extra effort.
-As the scope of the project is limited to one specific area of the state, we tried to find a source that could give us the maximum amount of data.
-After carefully analyzing different websites and based on the amount of data each website contains, we finalized Zillow as our source.
+As the scope of the project is limited to one specific area of the state, I tried to find a source that could give us the maximum amount of data.
+After carefully analyzing different websites and based on the amount of data each website contains, I finalized Zillow as our source.

 Zillow is an American technology-based real-estate company that gives customers a flawless experience buying, selling, renting, and financing property all over the United States.